-We are delighted that you are exploring creating your own Quiet Garden, and joining your garden with the Quiet Garden Movement.
+We are delighted that you are exploring joining the Quiet Garden Movement.

-Each Quiet Garden is unique and each responds to local needs and circumstances, and has its own particular identity, rhythm and charism.
-Be it through day retreats, “drop-in” times or led quiet mornings, each Quiet Garden provides space for sharing prayer and stillness, learning and laughter.
+Each Quiet Garden experience is unique and responds to local needs and circumstances, and has its own particular identity, rhythm and charism.
+Be it through day retreats, “drop-in” times or led quiet mornings, they provide space for sharing prayer and stillness, learning and laughter.

-To understand more about starting your own Quiet Garden – and before applying to join – please read about the categories of Quiet Gardens below and explore the background information.
+To understand more about starting your own Quiet Garden – and before applying to join – please read about the schemes below and explore the background information.

-Affiliate Quiet Gardens are usually within private homes, churches and retreat centres.
+Affiliate Scheme – This is for those that have a garden they would like to open to the public as a quiet space, as well as for individuals who lead and organise retreats and quiet days in the outdoors.
 The hosts, or host organisation, will self-identify as Christian and are likely to be part of a church community for support.
-Find out more about Affiliate Quiet Gardens
+Find out more about the Affiliate Scheme

-Associate Quiet Gardens are usually within organisational settings such as schools, hospitals or community gardens.
+Associate Scheme is for gardens that are usually within organisational settings such as schools, hospitals or community gardens.
 The host organisation is usually unconnected to any faith tradition, but they recognise the value of the provision of space for quiet and stillness for their staff, clients and students.
 These spaces are provided for refuge and quietude – and are usually without teaching from any particular faith tradition.
 Find out more about Associate Quiet Gardens

 If you have any questions about joining before applying please do get in touch: